 Miso Soup Recipe

-Ready in 10 minutes!
+This miso soup recipe can be made in 10 minutes!
 Remember, you don't want to boil the miso paste -- add it at the end with the heat off to avoid a gritty texture.

 Ingredients:8 cups water